erichardy/iuem.photorepository/README.rst

 the container metadatas to the inserted photos.

-Because eea.facetednavigation seems to be very good tool to browse the database, a special search form wasn't developed.
+Because eea.facetednavigation seems to be very good tool to browse the database, I haven't developed a special search form.